Skin school, Acne, Anti-aging, Skincare

 Alyssa Tan for Garden of Muses

-When you’re first starting tretinoin, to avoid more irritation, stop all other actives.
-Morning AND night.
+When you’re starting tretinoin, to avoid more irritation, stop all other actives: morning and night.

 Unless stated otherwise by your medical provider, stop other actives at least one week before starting tretinoin.
 That means no:

-You’re the expert on your type of skin and will have to decide what works for you, but please, start slow and be very gentle.
+You’re the expert on your skin type and must decide what works for you, but please start slowly and be very gentle.

 Once you’ve been using tretinoin for 6+ months, you can add these back in as needed.